karkman/MMB-901_Metagenomics/Practicals/README.md

 We will use the metagenomic version of [QUAST](https://quast.sourceforge.net/docs/manual.html) for the job.

 QUAST can be found from Puhti, so just need to load the quast module.
 But first allocate some resources.
 Using the instructions from the first day, allocate 5000 Mb of memory, 4 cores and 2 hours.
-And remember to add the project with `-A`.
+And remember to add the project with `-A` or `--account`.

 ```bash
 # sinteractive
 ```

+While you wait for the resources, have a look at the quast manual and read about the options were using.
-Then when you're connected to a computing node, run quast on the assembly.
+Then when you're connected to a computing node and have read about the options from the manual, run quast.

 ```bash
 module load quast/5.2.0